javiroman/flume-snmp-source/README.md

 	agent.sinks.sink1.channel = channel1

-SNMP Query Source usage example - SNMP Query to PDU data, the plugin is using SNMP GETBULK for performance.
+SNMP Query Source usage example - SNMP Query for PDU data, the plugin is using SNMP GETBULK for performance.

     # Name the components on this agent